vib-singlecell-nf/vsn-pipelines/docs/features.rst

 - ``cellMetaDataFilePath``

   - In multi-sample mode, is a file path containing a glob pattern.
-The target file paths should each pointing to a TSV file (with header) with at least 2 columns: a column containing all the cell IDs and an annotation column.
+The target file paths should each pointing to a .tsv file (with header) with at least 2 columns: a column containing all the cell IDs and an annotation column.
-  - In single-sample mode, is a file path pointing to a single TSV file (with header) with at least 2 columns: a column containing all the cell IDs and an annotation column.
+  - In single-sample mode, is a file path pointing to a single .tsv file (with header) with at least 2 columns: a column containing all the cell IDs and an annotation column.
   - **Note**: the file name(s) of ``cellMetaDataFilePath`` is/are required to contain the sample ID(s).

 - ``sampleSuffixWithExtension`` is the suffix used to extract the sample ID from the file name(s) of ``cellMetaDataFilePath``.
 The suffix should be the part after the sample name in the file path.